kabaehr/kabaehr.github.io/_posts/2016-06-11-aurelia-advanced-i18n.markdown

 <p>
 This approach was fitting for me because I don´t need the options.
 You could also extend the custom value converter parameters with a options object.
 The custom date format value converter would look similar.
-Than you can use them like this
+Then you can use them like this

 </P>